emintz/ArduinoLib/RTOSAid/README.md

 2. Suspending
 3. Waiting for a notification from another task
 4. Waiting for a message to arrive
-5. Waotint to acquire a semaphore
+5. Waiting to acquire a semaphore
 6. Waiting for a timer to expire
 7. Waiting on a hardware event such as a voltage change on an input GPIO